RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/developers-index.md

   - frontend
 ---

-This page provides an ordered list of pages to be read by new REGARDS developers to get started and acquire basic knowledge about REGARDS design principles.
+Below stands an ordered list of pages to be read by new REGARDS developers to get started and acquire basic knowledge about REGARDS frontend design principles.

   - [Getting started](/frontend/setup/)
   - [Setting up an IDE](/frontend/ide/)